From Inflamed Brain to Advocating Brain Health — From Despair to Grit — Building a Better World through Wellness Advocacy

 Round 0: Year 2002

 From realizing what I wanted to be as a child, and then facing the harsh reality — a lot changed.
-I was bullied incessantly in middle school, and later high school for my crooked face (and for being Russian, a tall weirdo, and other reasons I never fully understood) — however the bright side of this was I got the chance to keep to myself and develop empathy for other teens facing adversity.
-I was the girl that befriended other kids that were ostracized and made fun of, and started a fundraiser to raise money for anti-bullying teen programs at age 15, during my summer volunteer program at St. Mary’s hospital.
-Then 11th grade happened.
-Being 5'11" and still awkwardly thin, I was discovered on the streets of New York to model for Teen Vogue while walking to Cirque Du Soleil with my mom.
-At 16, I thought “Cool! that sounds fun!” and in 12th grade withdrew my acceptance to BU and moved to New York. *In retrospect, this was a major cross in the road
+I was bullied incessantly in middle school, and later in high school for my crooked face, however the bright side was I got the chance to keep to myself and develop empathy for other teens facing adversity.
+I was the girl that befriended other kids that were ostracized, and then started a fundraiser for anti-bullying teen programs at age 15.

 Round 1: Year 2008

-Finishing top in my class, I bulldozed through to my Bachelor of Science without any meaningful reflection, or even thinking about what my dreams were, due to the pressures of feeling like I had to race to some sort of finish line.
-I felt like I lost time, and because of that, I stopped thinking and reflecting.
+I started my educational journey at Fordham University in Psychology.
+Finishing at the top of my class, I bulldozed through to my Bachelors without any meaningful reflection, or even thinking about what my dreams were, due to the pressures of feeling like I had to race to some sort of finish line.

 Round 1.5: Year 2012

 Got my MBA, went into strategy and communications and began working as an consultant with clients ranging from Fortune 500 businesses, advertising agencies, branding firms, tech startups and other founders and CTOs.
 This is the part of my life where I was pretty sure I had it good.
-I was living out my dream, right?
 Bringing in over $2M capital in business, maintaining an 80% conversion rate for closing contracts, and getting in the door with prominent VCs to pitch new business ideas — it was everything I could ask for, right?
 No.

-It took a death in the family, my first real onset of Depression to hit me where I realized I wasn’t even behind the wheel of my career, or my life.
+It took a death in the family, my first real onset of Depression to hit me when I realized — what happened to the 12 year old girl with a dream to make people smile and feel confident?
 All my fears, decisions, and actions led me to a complete state of confusion and despair.

 Round 2: Year 2018

 The gulp, gasp, action happened in February 2018.
-I felt purposeless in life, recognizing I wasn’t healing anything at all.
-I cried on a daily basis before then and during that entire month, but one thing I was not doing, was giving up.
-I cried yet reviewed what went wrong in my life and how I could fix it.
+I felt purposeless in life, recognizing I wasn’t making an impact.
 Self-reflection takes effort and persistence.
-Not an hour a week, but everyday of our lives we should wake up and ask ourselves some questions.
+Not an hour a week, but everyday of our lives — we should ask ourselves hard and reflective questions.

 Present-day.
-I have chosen (a keyword that marks control and action) to focus ALL of my work and expertise towards social good and health advocacy — mental health, brain health, cognitive/emotional regulations, working with learning and physical disabilities, and promoting wellness.
+I have chosen (a keyword that marks control and action) to focus ALL of my work and expertise towards social good, instilling confidence in others and promoting wellness.